Distributionally Robust Optimal Auction Design under Mean Constraints: Introduction

 \citet{carrasco2018optimalselling} study the problem of a seller faced with a \emph{single} buyer from an unknown distribution subject to an arbitrary number of moment constraints, and solve the problem with a known mean and range as a special case.
 This paper can be seen as a generalization of this model to $n\geq2$ potential buyers.
 While the method based on duality is similar, the application of the method as a verification tool becomes more demanding.
 While their method requires verifying the value distribution in a single dimensional case, the current setup with multiple bidders requires us to conjecture the full-fledged joint distribution with nontrivial correlation among bidders' valuation, as will later become clear.
 Furthermore, our analysis, by varying the number of bidders, allows us to study the impact of competition.
 More importantly, the choice of a selling mechanism (i.e., the auction format) has no analogue in that paper.

+\citet{suzdaltsev2020} finds the optimal mechanism among deterministic, dominant strategy incentive compatible (DSIC) and ex post individually rational mechanisms given the same constraints on the joint distribution considered in this paper.
+He finds that the optimal mechanism is a linear score auction, in which scores are calculated as bidder-specific linear functions of the bids.
+In contrast, we consider competitive, Bayesian mechanisms which allows us to prove optimality in comparison to commonly-used auction rules which are not deterministic nor DSIC, such as the first-price auction.
+In addition, his mechanism is only robust to bidders' first-order valuations, whereas the featured mechanism in this work is also robust to bidders' higher order beliefs.

-\citet{distributionallyRobust2019} studies Stackelberg version of our robust second price auction problem, in which nature has a \emph{second-mover advantage} and fully knows the reserve price before choosing the worst-case distribution subject to the symmetric mean and range constraints.
-They also find an optimal highest-bidder lottery mechanism, which implements the same outcome as our second price auction under nature's chosen distribution,\footnote{Strictly speaking, the optimal highest-bidder lottery differs from a second-price auction with a random reserve price, as it involves a different allocation rule.
-The difference becomes irrelevant at the optimal distribution chosen by nature, as it puts zero probability to the types where the allocation rules differ.
-Due to this difference, there is no logical relationship between the two results, even in the symmetric means case.} and they prove the optimality of this mechanism within a smaller class of mechanisms -- ex-post incentive compatible mechanisms in which only the highest value bidder is allocated the object.
+\citet{distributionallyRobust2019} studies the Stackelberg version of our robust second-price auction problem, in which nature has a second-mover advantage and fully knows the reserve price before choosing the worst-case distribution subject to the same mean and range constraints.
+They also find an optimal highest-bidder lottery mechanism, which implements the same outcome as our second-price auction under nature's worst-case distribution,\footnote{Strictly speaking, the optimal highest-bidder lottery differs from a second-price auction with a random reserve price, as it involves a different allocation rule.
+The difference becomes irrelevant at the optimal distribution chosen by nature, as it puts zero probability to the types where the allocation rules differ.} and they prove the optimality of this mechanism within a smaller class of mechanisms -- ex-post incentive compatible mechanisms in which only the highest value bidder is allocated the good -- which does not include many common auction rules such as the first-price auction.
+Also, they only consider an environment where the bidders are symmetric, unlike in this work which allows for asymmetric mean constraints.